 Final to the page construction you can add additional blocks containing additional items, text or combination son the two.
 Note that you can add plug-ins with functionality to Omeka that make additional blocks available for your pages.

-I’ve created some additional pages and their titles appear in the navigation above the page.
+I’ve provided some material to help create additional pages.
+As you do so, the page titles appear in the navigation above the page.
 The item and the text you create appear nicely arranged on the page.

 Step 4 – Navigating Exhibits